w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-345-summary.md

 - Cross-domain mappings (e.g. integer wire code to string application label)
 - Write-path inversion policy

 **Recommended use:** Use JSON Schema first for declarative constraints and value-domain modeling.
-Replace `map:op: "enum"` with JSON Schema `oneOf`/`const` only when the wire and application value domains are identical (same-domain code labeling).
+Replace `map:proc: "enum"` with JSON Schema `oneOf`/`const` only when the wire and application value domains are identical (same-domain code labeling).
 JSON Schema terms are native TD DataSchema keywords and require no additional context prefix.

 ---